gagank1/gagan-bet/README.md

 ## Run App

 Requirements:
-- Node.js
 - Docker

-Build the react app in `frontend/` with `npm install` then `npm run build`.
-Then start the containers with `docker compose up --build`. `source build_and_run.sh` will do all of this for you.
+Start the containers with `docker compose up --build`.
+Visit http://localhost:8000 to view the app.